kongbaiiiii/207project/README.md

 ## Project Idea
 League of Legends is a MOBA video game developed by Riot games, and it has become one of the most popular video games in the world.
-It not only provides the players a perfect platform for social, and also gives the players a sense of accomplishment when the players reach higher ranks.
-Hence, the players often need to check their performance on recent matches.
+Beyond its engaging gameplay, League of Legends is notable for developing a thriving social environment where players from around the world join together online to form friendships and rivalries.
+League of Legends is also a place for personal development and success.
+Players are inspired to work hard and improve by the appeal of reaching higher ranks and the thrill of competition within the game.
+The feeling of success a player has while reaching a new rank or performing well motivates them even more and helps them develop more.Hence, the players often need to check their performance on recent matches.
 They might be curious about specific data which reflects their performance, for example, damage dealt, gold earned, damage taken etc. They might be also curious about the stats of the opponents and the teammates.
+In the very competitive world of League of Legends, understanding a champion's advantages and disadvantages, keeping track of win rates and appreciating the meta-game dynamics can make all the difference.

-League of Legends stats lookup applications such as u.gg and op.gg are very convenient tools that allow you to check the stats on your mobile phone.
-However, these applications do not provide, or provide limited information about how your performance changes overtime.
+League of Legends stat lookup applications such as u.gg and op.gg have become essential tools to satisfy the thirst for looking up stats or data.
+These applications provide a variety of stats that players may access directly on their mobile devices or computer.
+Although these applications offer insightful information about recent performances and general statistics they do not provide, or provide limited information about how your performance changes over time.
+Peaks, plateaus, and valleys are all part of a League of Legends player's journey, and there is an increasing demand for more advanced tools that can highlight these patterns.
+The need for comprehensive analytic tools that can offer deeper insights into a player's long-term gameplay journey is still evident as the League of Legends community continues to grow and develop.

 This inspires us to build our own version of League of Legends stats lookup application.

-We will build an application such that:
+**Features:**
+1. **Player Stats Lookup:**
    - Allows users to check any player's stats (recent matches, rank, average KDA, etc.) by the player's ID.
+2. **Match Details:**
    - Allow users to check the stats for a specific match, such as the damage dealt, damage taken, gold earned, wards placed, etc. for every player involved in this match.
+3. **Check Performance Over Time:**
    - Allows users to check any player's change in performance over time.
 The change in performance includes for example:
      - Change in the common stats
      - Change in rank
      - Change in gaming frequency
+4. **Play-style Analysis:**
    - Allows users to check their play styles (prefers combat or income).
+   - Checks for trends in champion selection, item builds, gameplay decision,etc
+5. **Intuitive User Interface:**
    - Has a clean UI which allow the user to access different information easily and provides the user a nice visualization of the stats.

+**Benefits of Our Application:**
+1. **Enhanced Player Experience:**
+   - Allows users to make better decisions regarding their gameplay, ultimately leading to an improved gaming experience.
+2. **In-Depth Analysis:**
+   - By our application offering comprehensive performance data and insights into plays-style, players can identify their strengths and weaknesses allowing for improvement and development.
+3. **Real Time Updates:**
+   - Updates regularly which ensures that this application is up-to-date with the League of Legends game as it will maintain its relevancy and usefulness as a valuable application for League of Legend players looking to enhance their experience.

 ## API Exploration
 - For this project, we are thinking of using the Riot Games API.
 It allows us to access for example, information about